My Solo Trip to Hot Springs, Arkansas – the natural state – was an adventure!

 Horseback Riding At De Gray Lake Resort State Park, Arkansas

 When I left Hot Springs, I took another route towards DeGray Lake, which I’ve heard only great things about.
 I had picked up a brochure about guided trail rides there, and since I love to ride horses, I wanted to ride on this trip.
-So, I made a last-minute reservation, and off I went about three hours south.
+So, I made a last-minute reservation and drove about three hours south.
 The time was right as I was the only person who signed up to ride, so my guide and I were off, and I got the whole spill like a private lesson.
 We saw a couple of doe with their fawns mingling in the trees.
 It was a lovely ride.

 DeGray Lake is a place I’d go back to with my son.
 So much to do there, including fishing, camping, swimming, hiking, and biking, and we would go horseback riding too—lots of outdoor adventures in one place.